 CHAPPiE then gets very mad.
 He finds Vincent and beats the crap out of him.

 In the end, pretty much everybody around CHAPPiE gets badly hurt by the Moose.
 What’s the answer to save all these fragile humans?
 Turning them into robots, of course.

 After humanizing the robot to make him relatable and “adorable”, the movie then proceeds to robotize humans.
 Indeed, the people closest to CHAPPiE, his maker and his mommy, are facing death because they’ve been shot.

-Luckily for them, CHAPPiE discovered how to save a person’s entire consciousness on a single file and he discovered how to upload it to robot body.
+Luckily for them, CHAPPiE discovered how to save a person’s entire consciousness on a single file and he discovered how to upload it to a robot body.
 In short, he found a way to make humans and intelligent robots immortal.
-CHAPPiE is therefore the savior of humanity … and robots.
+CHAPPiE is, therefore, the savior of humanity … and robots.